-Experience life in its purest form at Kanana Camp in the Okavango Delta.
-These sparkling clear and clean waters are the pulse of this region, attracting all things wild from herons and other species of birds to the elephant, predators and prey.
+Experience life in its purest form at Kanana camp in the Okavango Delta.
+The sparkling clear and clean waters are the pulse of this region, attracting all things wild from herons and other species of birds to elephant and other predators and prey.
 Intimate and exclusive luxury Botswana safari camps such as Kanana allow guests to maximize their experience.
 There are no crowds and no safari vehicles fighting for the best views.
 It is an unforgettable experience and should not be missed in any Botswana itinerary.

-The dining and sitting areas at Kanana Camp are raised on decking encircling a massive ancient fig tree.
-Bite into freshly baked bread and vegetables.
-A well stocked bar ensures a cocktail is always close at hand.
+The dining and sitting areas at Kanana are raised on decking encircling a massive ancient fig tree.
+Likewise, ebony, knob thorn acacia, and sausage trees provide shade on warm days.
+At dinner, bite into freshly baked bread and vegetables while watching the brilliant sunsets.
+A well-stocked bar ensures a delicious cocktail is always nearby.

-While game viewing in 4×4 vehicles is very popular, the best experience is on foot or by gliding silently through the delta by Mokoro at Kanana Camp.
+While game viewing in 4×4 vehicles is popular, the best experience is on foot or by gliding silently through the Delta by mokoro canoe at Kanana.
 Weave your way through a necklace of small palm-dotted islands.
-It is a moving and incredible experience, drawing you intimately into nature in its purest form.
 Your senses will come alive upon hearing the elephants’ morning calls in the distance.
-With a private guide, you will see these giants taking their daily bath, even a cow gently bathing her baby with her trunk.
-Careful, she may splash you as you delight in this rare moment that very few on earth ever witness.
+With a private guide, see these giants taking their daily bath, and even a mother gently bathing her calf.
+It is certainly a moving and incredible experience, drawing you intimately into nature in its purest form.

-Find Kanana in our suggested itinerary that is a wonderful Botswana Safari :Request Information
+Find Kanana in our suggested itineraries, including a wonderful Botswana safari like Desert to Delta – A Botswana Adventure Itinerary.Request Information